- Home

 Passengers needing an accessible service can consider catching a train to Balaclava Station on the Sandringham Line which has a minibus shuttle service directly to and from the Festival.

-A dedicated Accessible Carpark is located at the St Kilda Sports Club – access off Fitzroy Street from Lakeside Drive
+A dedicated Festival accessible carpark is located at the St Kilda Sports Club (access off Fitzroy Street from Lakeside Drive).

 Entry is strictly limited to permit holders.
 Vehicles must have an Australian Disability Parking Permit to enter the checkpoint.